worldamazing/plan/docs/overview.md

 > We’re replacing limitation—with possibility.

-## The Structure of the GI: A Decentralized Ecosystem, Not a Monolith
-The name "Global Institution" might conjure images of a single, massive, top-down bureaucracy.
-The reality is the opposite.
-The GI is not a monolith; it is a **decentralized, open-source protocol for cooperation.**

-Think of it like the Internet itself.
-The Internet isn't one giant computer.
-It's a countless number of independent computers all agreeing to speak the same language (protocols like TCP/IP) to form a single, seamless network.

-Similarly, the GI is a **federation of thousands of autonomous hubs.** A local housing co-op in Los Angeles, a research center in Nairobi, and a manufacturing facility in Berlin are all distinct entities.
-They are self-governing and responsive to local needs, but they are all connected by the shared principles, resources, and communication standards of the GI framework.

-This structure is designed for resilience and freedom.
-There is no central point of control.
-Instead, there is a shared commitment to a set of core values—transparency, truth, and universal well-being—that allows for unprecedented global coordination without sacrificing local autonomy.
-The GI isn't a world government; it's the framework that allows humanity to govern itself.

 ## The End of Taxes
 > In the GI, taxes will no longer need to exist.
 > No need for federal taxes.
 No need for state taxes.
 No need for local taxes.